rrthomas/pdfjam/README.md

 User settings made at `~/.pdfjam.conf` override corresponding settings made in a site-wide configuration file.

-For example, if you want your own output to be on "US letter" size paper by default, simply put the line
+For example, if you prefer to use `/usr/bin/xelatex` as your LaTeX engine (in place of the standard `pdflatex`), and you want your output page size to be "US letter" size paper by default, you would simply include the lines

 ```
+pdflatex=/usr/bin/xelatex
 paper=letterpaper
 ```

 in a plain text file named  '`.pdfnup.conf`' in your home directory.
+The path `usr/bin/xelatex` specifies exactly _which_ LaTeX program will be
+used: it could be a path to any one of the `pdflatex`, `lualatex` or `xelatex` executables.
+(You can get the full path to an executable by, for example, the command `which xelatex`.)
-The code word `letterpaper` is how LaTeX refers to that particular page size; for other available paper sizes, and all the many other options that could be set as defaults if you want, please see the output of
+The code word `letterpaper` is how LaTeX refers to that particular page size.
+For other available paper sizes, and all the many other options that could be set as defaults if you want, please see the output of

 ```